bramley/phplist-plugin-recaptcha/README.md

 ## Version history ##

     version         Description
-    1.4.0+20180508  Add server and client-side validation
+    1.4.1+20180522  Workaround to allow translations of text on public pages 1.4.0+20180508  Add server and client-side validation
     1.3.0+20170609  Use select input for recaptcha request method.
     1.2.0+20161129  Allow configuration of the colour theme and size of the widget